- About the Murray

 Bird-watching at Gluepot Reserve

-North from the town is Gluepot Reserve, renowned for prolific birdlife and great camping.
+Approximately 60km north from the town is Gluepot Reserve, renowned for prolific birdlife and great camping.
 Before heading out on your walk visit the new Michael Hyde Interpretive Centre on site, to get all the information you need for a great wildlife experience.
-Collect the key to the reserve at the Shell Service Station in Waikerie.

 Rotary Clifftop Walk